Minosyx/SA_ImageDenoising/readme.md

-# Image denoising using SVD, FFT and Wavelet transforms
+# Image denoising using SVD, FFT and Wavelet transform

 ## 1. Introduction